 - Theory from Isaac Newton stating that every single object in the universe attracts other objects (depending on the mass)

-- Basically every planet, rock, and whatnot in the universe will attract other object
+- Basically, every planet, rock, and whatnot in the universe will attract other objects

 - The earth has a gravitational pull to our moon, which rotates around us

 - You can use Newton’s theory to find the force of gravity (formula and information for that is here)

 - That formula is : F=G M m / r^2

 - Mass is, in our case, the mutual gravitational pull between objects

 - Earth has more mass than the moon, so the moon orbits us